95th Infantry Division (United States): World War II

 On 15 July 1942, the division was ordered into active military service and reorganized at Camp Swift, Texas.
+Major General Harry L. Twaddle was assigned to command, and he remained in this position until the division was demobilized at the end of the war.
 The 189th and 190th Infantry Brigades were disbanded as part of an army-wide elimination of brigades.
 Instead, the division was based around three infantry regiments, the 377th Infantry Regiment, the 378th Infantry Regiment, and the 379th Infantry Regiment.
-The division also received a new shoulder sleeve insignia in August 1942.
+The 380th Infantry Regiment remained in an inactive status, and was disbanded on 11 November 1944.
 Over the next two years, the division trained extensively in locations throughout the United States, including Camp Coxcomb in California.